-There are reasons why these MOOC’s are so popular.
+There are reasons why MOOCs (Massive Open Online Courses) are so popular.
 The price tag of university and college studies in the USA has seriously inflated over the past three decades, to be precise by 1210 percent.
+So let’s take a closer look ar MOOC Java.

 Of course, this is not due to inflation, and by now, the American student debt is higher than $1 trillion.
 The best response to this specific situation?
 MOOC!